carmatthews/meraki-customCV-azure/labeling/README.md

 You can also specify the confidence threshold for pre-labeling; the default of 0.8 (80%) confidence should be fine for this tutorial.

-Small object detection is not required, leave this unenabled.
+Small object detection is not required, leave this disabled.

 ![ML-Assist-4](images/mlassist4.png)